Valley offers advanced care for colon cancer and rectal cancer close to home.

 - Weight loss without a clear cause

-These symptoms don’t mean you definitely have colorectal cancer, but you shouldn’t ignore them.
-If you have them, please make an appointment with a primary care doctor or a gastroenterologist at Valley.
+These symptoms don’t mean you definitely have colon cancer or rectal cancer, but you shouldn’t ignore them.
+Make an appointment with a primary care doctor or a gastroenterologist at Valley.
 If they think you may have cancer, they may recommend a colonoscopy.